-A Message from the Founder and CEO
+A Message from the Co-Founder and CEO

 I learned racial and ethnic minorities bear a disproportionate burden of the diabetes epidemic; we have higher prevalence rates, worse diabetes control, and higher rates of complications.
 The statistics are stark.
-According to the Department of Health and Human Services' Office of Minority Health, 13.4% of Black men and 12.7% of Black women have been diagnosed with diabetes.
+According to the Department of Health and Human Services, Office of Minority Health, 13.4% of Black men and 12.7% of Black women have been diagnosed with diabetes.
 Combined, their rate is 60% higher than that of white people.
 In the U.S., Black people are twice as likely as their white counterparts to die of diabetes.
 We are three times as likely to end up hospitalized for diabetes-related complications.
 We are more than twice as likely to undergo diabetes-related leg or foot amputation, and we are more than three times as likely to have end-stage kidney disease.

 One of the critical purposes of the African American Diabetes Association is to educate African-Americans and the general public about having a higher diabetes disease burden and the disparities in the quality of care we receive.
-We also want to educate African-Americans and the general public, about culturally tailored health care interventions and products that seek to improve diabetes care and have the potential to improve health outcomes and reduce health disparities among racial/ethnic populations.
+We also want to educate African-Americans and the general public, about culturally tailored healthcare interventions and products that seek to improve diabetes care and have the potential to improve health outcomes and reduce health disparities among racial/ethnic populations.

 Leon Nathaniel Rock, M. Ed.

-Founder and CEO
+Co-Founder and CEO